Periodontal Treatment in Lake Charles, LA

 If we detect signs of gum disease, we may recommend scaling and root planing.
 This non-surgical procedure is more affordable, less invasive, and has a much shorter recovery period than bone and tissue grafting.
 During treatment, we can numb your gums with a local anesthetic.
 Once you are comfortable, we can use a scaler to gently remove plaque buildup and harmful bacteria from the tooth surface and below the gum line.
 We can then smooth the tooth roots, removing any rough areas that could potentially house bacteria.

-Advanced Laser Technology
+Advanced Laser Technology in 70605

 At this time, we may also use our advanced diode laser to remove infected tissue and eliminate infection-causing bacteria.
 This technology reduces bleeding and swelling, as well as minimizes the impact on surrounding healthy tissue.
 After the procedure, we can apply an antibiotic ointment to the gums as a final defense against infection.